Japan, Canada, Europe Central Banks Group Up To Discuss Launching Digital Currencies

 What Happened

-The Bank of Canada, the Bank of England, the Bank of Japan, Switzerland's Swiss National Bank (OTC: SWZNF), and Sweden's Sveriges Riksbank are teaming up with the European Central Bank, and the Bank for International Settlements (BIS) have created a group to share their experience and study the use cases of the so-called central bank digital currency (CBDC), the banks said in a joint statement on Tuesday.
+The Bank of Canada, the Bank of England, the Bank of Japan, Switzerland's Swiss National Bank, and Sweden's Sveriges Riksbank are teaming up with the European Central Bank, and the Bank for International Settlements (BIS) have created a group to share their experience and study the use cases of the so-called central bank digital currency (CBDC), the banks said in a joint statement on Tuesday.

 The group will study the economic and technical aspects of such currencies and look into their implications for international transactions, the financial institutions said.